Statutory guidance

 • the HDF has been submitted

-There is no expected standard threshold for the MTC, but higher scores indicate greater proficiency in fluently recalling multiplication tables.
+There is no expected standard threshold for pupils taking the MTC, but higher scores indicate greater proficiency in fluently recalling multiplication tables.

-Schools can download a common transfer file (CTF) containing their MTC results, which they can upload into their management information system.
-Schools should download any required data by the end of the 2024 summer term.
+Schools can download a common transfer file (CTF) containing their MTC results, which they can upload into their management information system (MIS).
+Schools should download any required data by the end of the 2025 summer term.

-DfE will not publish school-level results for the MTC to the public, but there will be a statistical publication at national and local authority level.
-Pupil and school-level results will be made available in Analyse School Performance (ASP).
+DfE will not publish school-level results for the MTC, but there will be a statistical publication at national and local authority level.
+Individual pupil and school-level results will be available in Analyse School Performance (ASP).
 Pupil-level data will also be released in Get Information about Pupils (GIAP).

-There will be a survey on the MTC service homepage from Monday 3 June, where teachers can provide feedback.
+There will be a survey on the homepage of the MTC service from Monday 2 June, where teachers can provide feedback.

-Pupils will also be asked for their feedback once they have completed the official check.
+Pupils will also be able to provide feedback once they have completed the official check.

 Feedback is optional and we will use responses to help improve the service for future years.